xandervedder/BEP-03/product/README.md

 The base URL of this API is as follows: `http://localhost:8083/api/product`.

-There is a postman collection in the root of the this micro-service.
+There is a postman collection in the root of this micro-service.

 ### DELETE
 This section covers the DELETE HTTP method.